 Unlike most of the boats in this list, these boats don’t use motors and propellers to move them forward.
 Instead, they come equipped with pump-jets that draw water from underneath before pumping it out through a nozzle at the stern.
 They are highly maneuverable and can stop very quickly.
 This is called a ‘crash stop’.
 These solved the problem where propellers would strike the rocks in shallow waters and thus damage the boats’ components.
-These are becoming increasingly popular in all places where a boat is required, be it rescue operations, ferrying, sports or fishing.
+These are becoming increasingly popular in all places where a boat is required, be it rescue operations, ferrying, sports, or as fishing jet boats.

 5. PWC (Personal Water Craft) Boats

 These are one of the most common boats when it comes to water sports.
 They are safe and comfortable and are packed with t